LadyFantasy/Edamam__Recipe-Search/README.md

 The app_ID and app_KEY are privates.
-If you want to try the program, login into the API and get your own ID and KEY.
+For running the program, you'll need to to sign up or log in and then save your own app_id and app_key into a file in the same directory than the program file.

 To make a request to the Edamam API use the following URL: